lbarasti/lbarasti.github.io/content/post/two_way_comm_between_fibers.md

 We have achieved what we wanted, a thread-safe, two-way communication between fibers, but we have added quite a lot of accidental complexity to our code, in the process.
 Wouldn't it be great if `weather_station` users didn't have to know about commands and channels to interact with it?

-Now that we have a better grasp on the underlying idea, can we make the pattern a bit more bit more user-friendly?
+Now that we have a better grasp on the underlying idea, can we make the pattern a bit more user-friendly?

 ## Thread-safe, fiber-powered classes